vmware-samples/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-slack/README.md

 # kn-ps-slack
 Example Knative PowerShell function for sending to a Slack webhook when a Virtual Machine is powered off.
+A video tutorial is available [here](https://youtu.be/vLyeZrm0jk4).

 # Step 1 - Build